MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_02_deploy_microsoft_sentinel_content_hub_solution.md

     module: 'Guided Project - Deploy Microsoft Sentinel Content Hub solutions and data connectors'
 ---

+>**Note**: This lab builds on Lab 01.
+To complete this lab, you will need an [Azure subscription.](https://azure.microsoft.com/free/?azure-portal=true) in which you have administrative access.

 ## General guidelines

 - When creating objects, use the default settings unless there are requirements that require different configurations.